magentabusiness/magentabusiness.github.io/docs/iot-gateway/custom/methods-and-datatypes.md

 #### send_rpc_reply

-This method allows you to send a response to the RPC request from the ThingsBoard instance.
+This method allows you to send a response to the RPC request from the IoT Hub instance.

 | Argument | Default value | Description |
 |-|---------------|-|